 I could write a novel about the emotions I have experienced since that day.
 I felt obviously bitterly let down by the whole system, the American government in general.
 I was sad, I was angry, I felt confused, and also indignant.
 After all, I had lived in the US for 11 years, more than half of my life, and had been waiting for a green card for nearly 7 years.

-We went through every hoop, my parents having paid thousands of dollars in application and legal fees, and went through the countless steps required to prove that my father (whose application it was) would be a worthy addition to the US workforce and that he would literally be taking the place of no other American.
+We went through every hoop, my parents paying thousands of dollars in application and legal fees, and went through the countless steps required to prove that my father (whose application it was) would be a worthy addition to the US workforce and that he would literally be taking the place of no other American.

 For me, growing up as a white Canadian immigrant meant my status generally went unnoticed in my day-to-day life, but every once in a while small reminders of my situation popped up.
 Among these were not having a social security number and therefore not being able to work legally in the US, not being eligible for certain programs and scholarships, and even not being allowed to get a driver’s license for about 11 months when I turned 16 due to a ridiculous law enacted to prevent undocumented immigrants from getting licenses, but which inadvertently blocked legal immigrants from doing so as well.